RWANDA – The Trip

 Get Around

-Short distances can be travelled either on foot, or by taxi-velo (bicycle taxi).
-Taxi-velos are widespread, and are relatively inexpensive but not allowed in urban areas.
+Short distances can be travelled either on foot or by taxi-velo (bicycle taxi).
+Taxi-velos are widespread and are relatively inexpensive but not allowed in urban areas.

 Motorcycle taxis (taxi-moto) are also popular, especially in Kigali, a normal journey will cost up to $2.

-Taxis are less common, and are best found at taxi stations, by waiting at the taxi sign at bus stops, or by calling them.
+Taxis are less common and are best found at taxi stations, by waiting at the taxi sign at bus stops, or by calling them.

 Talk.
 Kinyarwanda is the chief spoken language in Rwanda.
 It is also spoken in the east of the Democratic Republic of Congo and in the south of Uganda (Bufumbira-area).
 English and French are also official languages,

 Food.
 The local “Brochettes” (goat kebabs) are delicious and are available in most bars and restaurants.
 Many restaurants also serve grilled fish and chicken, and frites and frites-banane (fried plantain) are ubiquitous.
-In urban areas a local buffet known as “Melange” is sold at lunchtime.
-This consists of a buffet of mostly carbohydrates such as potatoes, bananas, beans, rice, cassava accompanied by some vegetables and a small amount of meat or fish with sauce.
+In urban areas, a local buffet known as “Melange” is sold at lunchtime.
+This consists of a buffet of mostly carbohydrates such as potatoes, bananas, beans, rice, and cassava accompanied by some vegetables and a small amount of meat or fish with sauce.
 Note that Rwandan buffets are not all you can eat!
 You may fill your plate only once.
 Prices run up to USD$10.
 Most of the buffets offer a salad buffet too.
 Kigali – Indian and Chinese, Italian, Greek, French.

 The Discover Rwanda Youth Hostel is located in Kacyiru, a couple of miles from Kigali’s main attractions but well served by motorcycle taxis, taxis and buses.